-- 6.1 The JJEP is used to rate benchmarks and unique jobs and thereby establish their point value rating and relative value. - 6.2 The purpose of benchmarks is to establish the means whereby jobs may be properly classified and distinguished.
-To that end a job should be classified on the basis of best fit according to the overall type of duties and scope and level of responsibilities which are performed to an extent material for a reasonable standard of job classification. - 6.3 Unique jobs are rated using the JJEP and assigned to a classification grid in accordance with their point value rating.
+6.2 The purpose of benchmarks is to establish the means whereby jobs may be properly classified and distinguished.
+To that end a job should be classified on the basis of best fit according to the overall type of duties and scope and level of responsibilities which are performed to an extent material for a reasonable standard of job classification.

+6.3 Unique jobs are rated using the JJEP and assigned to a classification grid in accordance with their point value rating.

-- 6.4 Where the parties identify essentially similar duties and responsibilities for a group of unique jobs, a benchmark will be created. - 6.5 Integrated Jobs: Where a job encompasses work in two or more benchmarks, and where it is administratively impractical to keep track or even identify when the incumbent is working within one or the other of the classifications, the job will be classified at the highest classification of the jobs being performed. - 6.6 Special Licences and Certificates: Where the employee is required by the Employer to carry a special licence, certificate or qualification, they should be classified consistently with such licence, certification or qualification. - 6.7 Incumbent employees in positions who do not possess the qualifications set out in the benchmark to which their jobs have been matched will continue to be so classified as long as they continue to occupy the jobs. - 6.8 Jobs are classified only by comparison to the benchmarks and not by comparison to other jobs. - 6.9 Throughout the whole process of evaluating jobs, it is the job that is evaluated and not the employee. - 6.10 Layering Over: Supervisors and lead hands must be compensated at a rate higher than those they supervise or lead.
+6.4 Where the parties identify essentially similar duties and responsibilities for a group of unique jobs, a benchmark will be created.

+6.5 Integrated Jobs: Where a job encompasses work in two or more benchmarks, and where it is administratively impractical to keep track or even identify when the incumbent is working within one or the other of the classifications, the job will be classified at the highest classification of the jobs being performed.

+6.6 Special Licences and Certificates: Where the employee is required by the Employer to carry a special licence, certificate or qualification, they should be classified consistently with such licence, certification or qualification.

+6.7 Incumbent employees in positions who do not possess the qualifications set out in the benchmark to which their jobs have been matched will continue to be so classified as long as they continue to occupy the jobs.

+6.8 Jobs are classified only by comparison to the benchmarks and not by comparison to other jobs.

+6.9 Throughout the whole process of evaluating jobs, it is the job that is evaluated and not the employee.

+6.10 Layering Over: Supervisors and lead hands must be compensated at a rate higher than those they supervise or lead.
 Where this cannot be accomplished by classification to an existing benchmark, positions designated as layered over will be compensated at a rate of two additional grids above the highest position supervised for positions at pay grade 12 or below OR one additional grid for those positions at pay grade 13 or above.
 A supervisor or lead hand, for the purpose of this article, is defined as a worker who reviews, assigns and monitors the work of other assigned workers.